TOSSHtoolbox/TOSSH/docs/p1_overview.md

 Every signature function optionally returns an error flag and an error string, which contain information about problems that occurred during signature calculation.

-We provide two templates which should be used to implement new signatures in a consistent way: a basic template *sig_TemplateBasic.m* which only contains Q, t, and optional parameters inputs and an advanced template *sig_TemplateAdvanced.m* which contains all possible inputs (Q, t, P, PET, T, required parameters, and optional parameters).
+We provide two templates which should be used to implement new signatures in a consistent way: a basic template *sig_TemplateBasic.m* which only contains Q, t, and optional parameters as inputs and an advanced template *sig_TemplateAdvanced.m* which contains all possible inputs (Q, t, P, PET, T, required parameters, and optional parameters).